The Definitive Guide to High-Quality Leads

-Most prospecting emails should be no more than a paragraph long - four to five sentences or so.
-Remember, the point of the email is to get the prospect interested enough to get in touch with you, NOT to sell to him.
-You want to give the prospect just enough information to get him to call you back.
+Most prospecting emails should be no more than a paragraph long, four to five sentences or so.
+Remember, the point of the email is to get the prospect interested enough to get in touch with you, not to sell to them.
+You want to give the prospect just enough information to get them to call you back.

 Rule #3: Include an Offer

 The whole point of a prospecting email is to get an appointment.
 So your email needs to include something that will motivate the prospect to meet with you.
 That's what the sales offer is for.
 A sales offer can be anything from a one-time break on price to a "just for you" demo package to a gift with purchase.